Photo of Robert Smith of The Cure

 Head on the Door (1985)

 The Head on the Door marked the beginning of a period we might call “mature Cure”.
 The band’s personnel would be largely constant for the next four albums - the longest period of continuity the group enjoyed.
 Stylistically the psychedelic excesses of The Top were dialled back in favour of more radio-friendly songs.
 There’s still plenty of variety, and this time the songs work well together.
-Better still, the album was winningly commercial - arguably the most commercial album of the band’s career, although later albums would come to have greater sales.
-My favourite tracks are the flamenco The Blood, Six Different Ways, the utterly 1985 Push, and Screw.
+Better still, the album was winningly commercial - arguably the most intentionally commercial album of the band’s career, though its performance would be surpassed by later albums (including the gloomy Disintegration - something that couldn’t have been anticipated in 1985).
+My favourite tracks are the flamenco The Blood, Six Different Ways, the John Hughes movie-esque Push, and the fuzz bass hook of Screw.

 Disintegration (1989)

 I’m going to skip over 1987’s Kiss Me Kiss Me Kiss Me, which has some good songs but was a bit too long for its own good.
 (I’m not sure I’ve ever managed to listen to it all the way through in one sitting…) One thing to note though is Kiss Me x 3 marked the end of the period started with Japanese Whispers.
-By late 1988 Smith was in a very different mood: about to turn 30, he feared his creative peak was now behind him.
-He set about trying to prove himself wrong by composing an album that expressed how he felt about things (sort of like Marvin Gaye’s What’s Going On, only completely self-obsessed).
-Happily for us Smith came to his own party, as it were, and produced a sprawling masterpiece sad longing called Disintegration.
-Unlike Pornography, where the emotional pain was a bit too mawkish, Disintegration features more tastefully restrained wallowing.
-The first half is home run after home run.
-My only criticism is that the songs on the second side are a bit samey, but the album does stick the landing.
+By 1988 Smith was in a very different mood: about to turn 30, he feared his creative peak was now behind him.
+He set about trying to prove himself wrong by composing an album that expressed how he felt about things (sort of like Marvin Gaye’s What’s Going On, only in Smith’s case it’s What’s Glooming On).
+Happily for us Smith managed to come to his own party, as it were, and produced a sprawling masterpiece of sad longing called Disintegration.
+Unlike Pornography, where the misery was too mawkish, Disintegration features more tastefully restrained wallowage.
+The first half is near perfect; the songs on side B are a bit samey, but the album does stick the emotional landing.

 Wish (1992)

 I remember the excitement at my school when Wish came out (at least among us girlfriendless sensitive types): it was the first album released since we’d become fans.
 On mature reflection it’s a fairly ho-hum record, notable only for being Cure-gone-grunge.
 There’s also an irritating tweeness to it, esp on To Wish Impossible Things.
-The success of the radio-friendly single Friday I’m in Love was a bit discomforting for my frenemies, but it’s fine.
-My favourite track from the period, however, is the B side This Twilight Garden, a wistful pop song that recalls earlier glories.
-I’m baffled why This Twilight Garden didn’t make it onto the album, or indeed why it wasn’t released as an A side.
+The success of the radio-friendly single Friday I’m in Love was a bit discomforting for my frenemies, but it’s nice that Smith has an evergreen golden oldies radio hit.
+My favourite track from the period is the B side This Twilight Garden, a beautiful piece of melancholy that recalls earlier glories.
+I’m mystified why the song didn’t make it onto the album, or indeed why it wasn’t released as an A side.

 The Cure played a concert in my home town in middish 1992 and I almost could have gone, only my father forbade me because he feared I’d be beaten up by gang members(?!).
 There was no convincing him how embarrassingly off the mark that assessment was.
 Jeez Dad!
 Anyway, apparently the gig was amaazing, but in adulthood I’m not too fussed, really.